-The Prince Albert Local Municipality lies on the southern edge of the Great Karoo, a semidesert region of the Western Cape Province.
-The Prince Albert Municipality is part of the largest district in the Western Cape Province and is supported by the Central Karoo District Municipality located in Beaufort-West, including two local municipalities located in Laingsburg and Beaufort West.
+The Prince Albert Local Municipality (Afrikaans: Prins Albert Munisipaliteit) lies on the southern edge of the Great Karoo, a semi-desert region of the Western Cape Province.
+The Prince Albert Municipality is part of the largest district in the Western Cape Province and is supported by the Central Karoo District Municipality located in Beaufort West, including two local municipalities located in Laingsburg and Beaufort West.

-The Greater Prince Albert Municipal Area covers an area of 8,153 km2 and incorporates the towns and surrounding farm areas of Klaarstroom, Prince Albert, Prince Albert Road and Leeu-Gamka.
-With a population of just over 14,000, this Category B Municipality is the second smallest municipality in the Western Cape with agriculture and tourism as its main economic drivers.
+The Greater Prince Albert Municipal Area covers an area of 8,153 km2 and incorporates the towns and surrounding farm areas of Klaarstroom, Prince Albert, Prince Albert Road, and Leeu-Gamka.
+With a population of just 17, 836, this Category B Municipality is the second smallest municipality in the Western Cape with agriculture and tourism as its main economic drivers.

 Nestling in the heart of the Central Karoo, the Prince Albert Municipality's vision is to establish the area as one characterized by high quality of living and service delivery.
-Serving a population of 14, 894, the Municipality is committed to putting the people first and improving quality of life by unleashing the area's potential.
+Serving a population of 17, 386, the Municipality is committed to putting the people first and improving quality of life by unleashing the area's potential.